Search Box - Web Quickstart

 });

-// instantiate a search box instance
+// instantiate a new search box instance

 const searchBox = new mapboxsearch.MapboxSearchBox()